scottlawsonbc/audio-reactive-led-strip/README.md

 ```

 The installation should take a few minutes (depends on your internet speed and how many of the packages need a full install).
 The script is very simple.
 It runs a bunch of `sudo apt install`
-and `pip3 install` commands followed by placing the `asound.conf` file in its proper location and modifying the `alsa.conf` as necessary by commenting out hardware that is not needed/used
+and `pip3 install` commands followed by placing the `asound.conf` file in its proper location.
+After everything is done, you need to reboot your Pi.
-and making sure the correct audio device is used.

 The script also installs the `rpi_ws281x` library which is used to actually turn the lights on and off.
 In the previous version, this install required about 8 steps on its own.
 Now it's done
 through the install script.
 Since it's done this way, there's no more "demo" script that you can run.
 I will maybe work on one later (may or may not be in another repo).